-In the event that the two independent assessors cannot agree on the apprentice's performance and grading, then all assessment evidence must be submitted to the EPAO to moderate.
+In the event that the two independent assessors do not agree on the apprentice's performance and grading, then all assessment evidence must be submitted to the EPAO to moderate.
 The EPAO will make the final decision on the grade to award.
+This process must adhere to all the parameters defined within the Roles and Responsibilities, and IQA, sections of this assessment plan, particularly with regard to the independence and occupational competence requirements of anyone making assessment judgements.
+Outcomes from this process will inform future standardisation activity.